QuentinRa/blog.quentinra.dev/maths/matrix/inversion/minor-lead.md

 [Go back](../index.md#definiteness-of-a-matrix)

-You may have read before in this course, that as minor of $A$, is the matrix $A$, after we removed a line and a column.
+You may have read before in this course, that a minor of $A$, is the matrix $A$, after we removed a line and a column.
 Well, **leading minors** (also called **principal minors**) are easy to find too, at least as easy as calculating a bunch of determinants.

 <div>
 \[